vwala/docs/content/merchant/paying-commission.md

 ### Simple

 This is the default setting.
+It uses `PayPal adaptive payments` technology.

 Benefits: